MrYsLab/python_banyan/docs/users_guide.md

 the message is placed on the component's receive queue.
 Any topic that begins with the subscribed topic string is considered a match even if the received message topic contains additional text.
  For example, if you subscribe to the topic **"abcd,"** and a message is received with a topic of **"abcde,"** the "abcde" message will be placed on the receive queue.
-Any messages that have topics that begin with the subscribed topic string are considered a match even though the topic may contain additional text.
+Any messages with topics that begin with the subscribed topic string are considered a match even though the topic may contain additional text.

 ### The Message Payload